 Naturally, the first step is to solve the issue that is allowing the water ingress in the first place.
 In some cases, this just requires a simple DIY solution to solve faults such as a damaged roof tile or crack in the external wall, although it may be the case that a professional restoration service is required.

-Frequently the homeowner will be required to strip the affected area of the plaster and to install a layer of damp proofing membrane in the wall before replastering.
+Frequently the homeowner will be required to strip the affected area of the plaster and to install a layer of damp proof membrane in the wall before replastering.

 Unfortunately, this type of damp has the potential to create more serious issues like wet or dry rot, so we would suggest that you should thoroughly investigate the property for signs of rot or associated damage before attempting to replaster the wall.
 Otherwise, you may install damp proofing measures required to fix the initial cause, while much worse issues continue to fester inside the property.